nembrinj/protofablab/2025/projects/Group103/README.md

 To collect the ball, the DC-Motors need to be spinning.
 Letting them spin at all times will drain battery too quickly.
 Initially, we turned them on at the start of the collecting phase, via publishing on the ROS topic.
 But in some cases this was too late.
 Hence, we turn the DC-Motors on when transitioning to the approaching phase and thus, they should already be running.

-To allow for the ball to roll through the funnel into the spinning motors, we decelerate our robot and for a fixed duration of 10s tell it to move straight to ensure collection, unless an obstacle blocks its path.
+To allow for the ball to roll through the funnel into the spinning motors, we decelerate our robot and for a fixed duration of 10 seconds tell it to move straight to ensure collection, unless an obstacle blocks its path.
 This should allow for the ball to be caught by the funnel.
 We use this timer, as during collecting, it is likely to lose vision of the ball, even though it has not yet been flung into the air.
 Further, the robot must move slowly, otherwise it just takes the ball on its journey, without actually shooting it out.

 Why not merge the two centering and approaching phases?

 - It helps to simplify selection when multiple balls are detected.
-- Makes moving to it simpler, as clear vision to a centered ball indicates moving straight should not demand any parkour avoidance skills to move around any obstacles, as there shouldn't be any, assuming a clear theatre stage with only rough object props.
+- Makes moving to it simpler, as clear vision to a centered ball indicates moving straight and that should not demand any parkour avoidance skills to move around any obstacles.
+And there shouldn't be any obstacles anyway, as we are assuming a clear theatre stage with only rough object props.
 - Also, it gives this nice comical/cartoonish effect, of turning and then, moving to it, which could in a further work be even more emphasized.

 **Difficulties in centering:**

-During centering it can very much occur that the blob detection for one or another frame can fail to detect the LED.
+During centering, it can very much occur that the blob detection for one or another frame can fail to detect the LED.
 Hence, we implemented a cooldown buffer, which counts the successive frames in which no blob was detected.
 If this exceeds a limit of 15 frames, then we can safely assume that the LED has been lost.
 Otherwise, we stop the robot from turning and hope the blob detection mechanism can detect it again.

 The following UML-State diagram summarizes the interactions: